 Probably the most easily recognisable of Britain’s wild mammals, hedgehog numbers are unfortunately in decline.
 Despite this, the hedgehog is still the most common mammal admitted to Vale Wildlife and it is also the species that seems to suffer from just about every infection going!

 Every autumn hedgehogs seem to suffer from a massive increase in lungworm problems.
-This year is just the same, most of the hedgehogs coming in to us have a heavy burden & need treatment.
+Most of the hedgehogs coming in at this time of year have a heavy burden and need treatment.
 Our treatment regime is working brilliantly, but people need to look out for underweight juveniles out in the day.

 In order to survive the winter, hedgehogs need to have enough fat reserves to survive.
-If they have not reached 450-500gms by the end of October, they may need to be taken in to care – please contact your nearest wildlife rescue or hedgehog carer for advice.
+If they have not reached over 500gms by the end of October, they may need to be taken in to care – please contact your nearest wildlife rescue or hedgehog carer for advice.

 The best food to give to a hedgehog is a good quality, meaty cat or dog food and cat complete biscuits.
 Fresh water should always be available.

-We treat between 800 – 1,200 hedgehogs every year at Vale and we often have 200+ in care throughout the winter, each one costing over £5 per week for food alone.
+We treat between over 1,500 hedgehogs every year at Vale and we often have 250+ in care throughout the winter, each one costing over £5 per week for food alone.